Northern New Jersey Council: Camp No-Be-Bo-Sco

 In 1979, the camp was used as the filming location of the first Friday the 13th, released in 1980.
 The camp holds events and tours for fans of the film.

 In 1988, Bergen Council hired Bob Johnson to direct Summer Camp.
-Though Bob had never been to No-Be-Bo-Sco, he had sixteen years of camp staff experience, and quickly revitalized the program.
-Among other things, Bob has since united the staff in the Camp’s first centralized staff area, supervised outfitting the Dining Hall with a world class kitchen, and crafted a signature summer camp program unique to No-Be-Bo-Sco.
-His non-stop, high energy program is renowned for its enthusiastic staff, excellent food, and original campfires.
-Bob Johnson still serves as Camp Director and 2007 is his twentieth summer at the post.
+Although Bob had never been to No-Be-Bo-Sco, he had sixteen years of camp staff experience, and quickly revitalized the program.
+Among other things, Bob has created the Camp’s first centralized staff area, supervised outfitting the Dining Hall with a better kitchen, and crafted a summer camp program unique to No-Be-Bo-Sco.
+His non-stop, high energy program is well-known for its enthusiastic staff, high quality food, and original campfires.
+Bob Johnson still serves as Camp Director and 2007 was his twentieth summer at the post.
 He is the longest tenured Camp Director in No-Be-Bo-Sco history.

 While Bob Johnson attracted new units, in 1990 a group of Overpeck District volunteers led by Jim Africano started the Weboree.
 The increased summer and winter attendance bolstered Camp’s finances, and the Weboree helped restore Scouter enthusiasm.
-Soon No-Be-Bo-Sco was bursting at the seams year-round, yet again.
+Soon No-Be-Bo-Sco was being used year round once again.

-Current ranger Tom Rich was permanently assigned to No-Be-Bo-Sco in 1995.
+The camps current ranger, Tom Rich, was permanently assigned to No-Be-Bo-Sco in 1995.
 The same year, volunteers led by a Scout, Steve Kallesser, undertook a major dining hall renovation.
 Two years later the same group converted the Protestant Chapel to an all-faiths facility and built an outdoor chapel; the first new camp structure in almost 30 years.

-Shortly after, the Northern New Jersey Council began a camp improvement campaign between 2008-2010 that involved the renovation of a majority of camp cabins and facilities.
+Shortly after, the Northern New Jersey Council began a camp improvement campaign between 2008 and 2010 that involved the renovation of a majority of camp cabins and facilities.